Kristen Luong Aug 25, 2024

 2. Improved Customer Satisfaction: Agile focuses on customer collaboration.
 Regularly scheduled reviews and feedback loops ensure that the final product more closely aligns with customer expectations and needs.

-3. Faster Time to Market: By delivering small, workable increments of the product in short sprints or iterations, Agile teams can bring parts of the product to market more quickly.
+3. Faster Time to Market: By delivering small, workable product increments in short sprints or iterations, Agile teams can bring parts of the product to market more quickly.
 This helps organizations gain a competitive edge and start generating value early.

 4. Enhanced Product Quality: Agile practices like Continuous Integration (CI), daily stand-ups, and Test-Driven Development (TDD) contribute to higher software quality.
 Bugs are identified and fixed quickly, and code quality is continuously maintained.